taejun20/taejun20.github.io/posts/260622-wizard-of-oz-study-en.md

 ![|70%](img/posts/260622-wizard-of-oz-study/hifigaze-example.jpg)

 This work presented a deep learning-based eye tracking model for smartphones.
-However, we discovered that when users gaze at the lower portion of the screen (from the front camera perspective), eyelids and eyelashes often occlude the eye features our model relies on.
+However, we discovered that when users gaze at the lower portion of the screen, (from the front camera perspective) eyelids and eyelashes often occlude the eye features our model relies on.

 **As a supplementary study, we posed a pinpointed question: "If the camera were positioned at the bottom instead of the top, could this problem be resolved and performance improved?"** But no such smartphone exists, and disassembling an iPhone to add another camera of equal capability at the bottom would be practically hard.
 Instead of overcomplicating things, we simply rotated the phone 180 degrees to position the camera at the bottom, and inverted the display so that users saw no difference when viewing the screen.
 Eventually we could immediately explore our research question without waiting for a completely new device to be manufactured (the study results are detailed in the paper).
 Like the STAR case, this is not a Wizard of Oz study, but it was conducted with the same purpose: simulating conditions we anticipate will be feasible in the future using current approximations, measuring outcomes, and expanding our understanding.